Tremors and horocycle dynamics on the moduli space of translation surfaces: Points outside a locus which are generic for

 and this implies that $q_1=q_2$.
 Now considering the expression \equ{eq: tremor} giving $\dev(\trem_{\beta}(\til q))$, we see that the only possible ambiguity in the choice of $\til \beta_i$ for which $\trem_{\til \beta_1}(\til q) = \trem_{\til \beta_2}(\til q)$ is if $\til \beta_1, \til \beta_2 \in H^1(S, \Sigma; \R_x)$ are exchanged by the action of $\varphi^{-1} \circ h \circ \varphi$, where $h$ is a translation equivalence of the underlying surface $M_{q}$.
 This gives the last assertion. \end{proof}

-We can use Proposition \ref{prop: transverse rank one} to construct examples fulfilling property (III) in the discussion preceding the formulation of Theorem \ref{thm: more detailed}; namely we will use the rank-one locus $\LL = \EE$.
+We can use Proposition \ref{prop: transverse rank one} to construct examples fulfilling property (III) in the discussion preceding the formulation of Theorem \ref{thm: more detailed}; namely we will show there is $q\in \LL = \EE$ and $q_1\notin \LL$, where $q_1$ is an essential tremor of $q$.
 We remark that in the introduction we explicitly required that $q$ admit a tremor which is both essential and absolutely continuous.
 In fact this assumption is redundant, that is for surfaces in $\EE$, foliation cocycles are absolutely continuous.
 More precisely we have: